Ajoyabhi/Handofine/replit.md

-# AuraHome - Premium Home Decor E-Commerce Platform
+# HandOFine - Premium Home Decor E-Commerce Platform

 ## Overview

-AuraHome is a full-stack e-commerce platform for premium home decor, scented candles, and gift products.
+HandOFine is a full-stack e-commerce platform for premium home decor, scented candles, and gift products.
 The application follows a modern React + Express architecture with PostgreSQL database storage, designed to deliver a premium shopping experience with features like product browsing, collections, shopping cart, checkout, and an admin dashboard for content management.

+## Contact Information
+- Phone: +91 8867692183
+- Email: info@handofinegifts.com
+- Address: First Floor, 222 Old No.87 Basement, Village Neb Sarai, New Delhi, South Delhi, Delhi, 110068

 ## User Preferences